stridecolossus/JOVE/docs/blog/part-2-triangle/rendering.md

 }
 ```

-The _state_ member track whether the buffer has been recorded and is ready for execution (the enumeration names are based on the Vulkan documentation).
+The _state_ member track whether the buffer has been recorded or is ready for execution (the enumeration names are based on the Vulkan documentation).

-The `begin` method starts recording of a command sequence:
+The `begin` method starts the recording of a command sequence:

 ```java
 public Buffer begin(VkCommandBufferUsageFlag... flags) {